ETHZ-INS/DLCAnalyzer/README.md

 ## 6 bin.6 7800 9275
 ```

-Optional, you can also load bins from a data.frame. this is especially interesting if you have unequal sized bins.
+Optionally, we can also load bins from a `data.frame`. this is especially interesting if we have unequally sized bins.
 In this example we have a first and last bin of 1.5 minutes and a longer intermediate bin of 3 minutes

 ```r